gijswobben/pymed/README.md

+> IMPORTANT NOTE: I don't have time to maintain this library (as some of you might have noticed).
+The PubMed API is a little chaotic, without a clear documentation and no single way of doing things, making it almost impossible to create a proper library.
+Feel free to create a fork or use the code for your own projects, however, I will archive this repository.
+Thanks to all contributers and users!

 # PyMed - PubMed Access through Python
 PyMed is a Python library that provides access to PubMed through the PubMed API.